CUBA CLI Quick Start

 The constraints for the database integrity will be created on the next scripts generation.

 Enhancing the UI

-Time to create the UI!
-At first, create the standard screens for the
+Now. let's scaffold the user interface for the new entities.
+At first, create the standard screens for Product.

 All the screens are done now.
 Start the application server and make sure they are functional.

 We still have to implement the order amount calculations based on the product price and quantity.
 Switch to the Java controller of the Order editor.
 To begin with, let’s inject the link to the linesDc data container into the controller class.
 Now subscribe to the CollectionChangeEvent that will call the new calculateAmount() method every time the lines collection is changed.

 The changes in the existing screens will be hot deployed, and we will see the changes simply by switching to the web browser and reopening the order editor, without stopping the application server.

 As we can see, the order amount corresponds to the order lines, and if you modify them, the amount is recalculated.